Sauber C5

 The Sauber C5 is a Group 6 prototype racing car, designed, developed and built by the Swiss Sauber team, specifically made to compete in the 1977 24 Hours of Le Mans and the 1978 24 Hours of Le Mans.
 It is powered by a naturally aspirated 300 hp BMW M12 four-cylinder engine.
 It scored 15 race wins, 31 podiums, clinched 1 pole position, and 6 wins in its class.
 With these statistics, it makes it one of the most successful early Sauber sports cars.

+Eugen Strähl at the wheel of a Sauber C5 in 2015.